Ankithv007/anisble/Day-9/README.md

 ansible-vault create my_secret.yml --vault-password-file vault.pass
 ```

-1.ansible-vault create:
+✅ ansible-vault create:
 - This is an Ansible Vault command used to create a new encrypted file.
 - When you use this command, Ansible Vault opens a text editor (usually vim or the editor set in your environment) where you can enter the content that you want to encrypt.
 Once you save and exit the editor, the content is saved and encrypted in the specified file.

-2.group_vars/all/pass.yml:
+✅ group_vars/all/pass.yml:
 - This specifies the path and name of the file that you want to create and encrypt.
 - group_vars/ is a special directory in Ansible where you can define variables that apply to specific groups of hosts.
 - all/ is a subdirectory that means the variables inside it apply to all hosts in the inventory.

-3.pass.yml is the file being created.
+✅pass.yml is the file being created.
 This file will be encrypted using Ansible Vault.

-4.--vault-password-file vault.pass:
+✅--vault-password-file vault.pass:
 - This flag specifies the path to a file (vault.pass) that contains the password used to encrypt/decrypt the file (pass.yml).
 - Using --vault-password-file helps you automate the encryption and decryption process without needing to enter the password interactively each time.
 This is useful for running playbooks or tasks in an automated pipeline.